ZLoverty/DE/Protocols/Manual_tracking_image_analysis.md

 # Manual Tracking Image Analysis

-This protocol contains the standard procedure of extracting inner droplet trajectories using a combined method of `crop-HoughCircles` and `manual tracking`.
+This protocol contains the standard procedure of extracting inner droplet trajectories using a combined method of `crop-HoughCircles` and `manual tracking`. <font color="blue">This protocol will no longer be followed since I have dropped Jupyter notebook from my workflow.
+However, it may explain some data I generated in the past.</font>

-## Steps

-### Manage the data analysis log
+### A. Manage the data analysis log

 1. Run `data_manage.ipynb`, run the first cell to load the current log
 2. Check if the log contains the latest videos.
 If not, run the `Add entries to log` at the bottom of the notebook, change the folder to new videos folder and run the cell.
 A list of subfolders will be printed.
 3. Fill out the `main_log.csv` file with the new video parameters: date, subfolder, bacterial concentration, MPP and FPS
 4. Save the `main_log.csv` file, reload it in the notebook.

-### Analyze a video
+### B. Analyze a video

 1. From the log, find a video that has not been analyzed
 2. Measure the position and size of the droplets, save in `dropSize.xlsx`, update the log